-- 1 to 2 TBSP poultry or chicken seasoning
+- 1 to 2 tablespoon poultry or chicken seasoning

 - extra salt and pepper to taste

 - Grease the air fryer racks or baskets with the oil.
+Remove any giblets from the Cornish hens and rinse the inside of them.
 Pat the Cornish hens dry with paper towels.
 Preheat air fryer to 375 degrees if necessary.

 - Rub the cornish hens with olive oil and sprinkle seasoning all over and lightly rub to coat.
 Place the hens breast side down on the cooking rack.